Bio

 Nancy McArthur is an actor, singer-songwriter and teaching artist based in New York City.
 She was born in Washington D.C., raised overseas in Europe and Southeast Asia, and spent most childhood summers in a small West Virginia town by the Potomac river.

-Nancy’s music might best be described as alternative-folk-with-dad-jokes.
-Her debut album I Would I Were Thy Bird was released this past winter to a sold-out show at Brooklyn Music Kitchen.
+As a musician, Nancy writes songs in a genre that might best be described as alternative-folk-with-dad-jokes.
+Her debut album I Would I Were Thy Bird was released in December 2023 to a sold-out show at Brooklyn Music Kitchen.
+She recently recorded her second full-length album in Ireland with Oli D Remembers and Belfast-local artist Muckno.
+It is set to be released in Fall 2026.

 Nancy holds a BFA in Drama from Tisch School of the Arts’ Experimental Theatre Wing and Stonestreet Studios.